 During the first year, you will be developing your basic skills and knowledge as well as your professional attitude.
 You will be learning to identify and further develop your talents as well as your conceptual thinking.
 This phase focuses on ‘learning to produce’, while familiarising yourself with the various aspects of productions such as events and exhibitions.

 Profession and Concept

 During the second year, you will be further developing as a professional by working on increasingly complex assignments.
-Halfway through the second year, you will demonstrate in an assessment the knowledge and skills you have developed as well as your intentions for further development.
-The second year focuses on ‘independent production’ and on learning how to proactively manage and improve your productions.
-During the second year, you will be developing your own ‘movement’ (in collaboration with ‘Jong Ondernemen’).
+Halfway through the second year, you will demonstrate in an assessment of the knowledge and skills you have developed as well as your intentions for further development.
+The second-year focuses on ‘independent production’ and on learning how to proactively manage and improve your productions.
 Throughout the entire year, you will be formulating, implementing and evaluating a number of productions assigned to you by clients.
 You will be active as part of a team, in which all members have their own roles and functions.

 Profession and Concept

 During the first half of the third year, you will be completing an internship in the Netherlands or abroad.
 During the second half of the third year, you will further specialise in a topic of your choice within the domain of leisure management.
 Halfway through the third year, you will demonstrate in an assessment your ability to independently develop, organise and implement productions.
 The final phase of the education programme focuses on innovation within the leisure industry.